Greater Boston Urology Blog

 Unfortunately, UTIs are incredibly common.
 According to the Urology Care Foundation, "About 10 in 25 women and 3 in 25 men will have symptoms of a UTI during their lifetime."

 And because they are so common, much misinformation exists online, which leads us to the purpose of this article.
-We asked one of our staff urogynecologists, Dr. Dima Ezzedine, to answer FAQs about UTIs.
+Below, we answer FAQs about UTIs.

 As with all content on our blog, the following is meant to be educational in nature, not medical advice.
 Always consult your physician regarding your unique healthcare needs.